Overview for NSW injured workers

 Legal help is useful when

-What this means in practice
+How this affects your claim in practice

 Use this page to connect the medical diagnosis with the actual job demands, the certificate of capacity, treatment records and any insurer decision.
 The aim is to identify the evidence gap before responding, not to assume that the diagnosis alone proves the claim.